 NAU’s College of Health and Human Services

 We are the third largest (and fastest growing) college at NAU, with over 4,800 students and 150 faculty members.
-Our programs are offered throughout the state of Arizona and the country, and we serve students using online and face-to-face modalities.
-Thirteen (13) of our programs are accredited by their national governing bodies, and our students provide over 539,132 hours per year to the underserved.
+Our programs are offered throughout the state of Arizona at NAU-Flagstaff, -Yuma and -Tuscon; Phoenix Bioscience Core; Tuba City, North Valley, and Prescott; and, we serve students online to increase access regardless of where you live and your life circumstances.

 Undergraduate programs in Flagstaff include Allied Health (degree completion programs such as Paramedic Care, Surgical Technology, etc.), Dental Hygiene, Fitness-Wellness, Nursing, Nutrition and Foods, Physical Education, Public Health, and Speech-Language Sciences and Technology.

-Graduate programs include Communication Sciences and Disorders and Nursing in Flagstaff, Athletic Training and Physical Therapy in Flagstaff and at the Phoenix Biomedical Campus, and Occupational Therapy and Physician Assistant Studies at the Phoenix Biomedical Campus.
+Graduate programs include Communication Sciences and Disorders and Nursing in Flagstaff, Athletic Training and Physical Therapy in Flagstaff and at the Phoenix Bioscience Core, and Occupational Therapy and Physician Assistant Studies at the Phoenix Bioscience Core.